Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/data-objects.md

 </type>
 ```

-The module is specified in the `tsModule` attribute, and can be set to `xomega` for properties from the XomegaJS framework, or to your custom module, if you use custom properties.
-The property class is specified in the `tsClass` attribute, but can be omitted if it has the same name as the property from the Xomega Framework, in which case the value from the class attribute will be used.
+The module is specified in the `tsModule` attribute and can be set to `xomega` for properties from the XomegaJS framework, or your custom module if you use custom properties.
+The property class is specified in the `tsClass` attribute but can be omitted if it has the same name as the property from the Xomega Framework, in which case the value from the class attribute will be used.

 :::note
 Most of this setup of data objects in the model for standard CRUD and `read list` operations can be easily added automatically to the model by a special [model enhancement CRUD generator](../../model/crud).